01 of 11

 04 of 11

-Four Seasons Chicago/Equinox
+Four Seasons Hotel Chicago/Equinox Gold Coast

-The Details: Those planning to stay at Four Seasons Chicago should take advantage of the discounted day rate of $25 at Equinox Gold Coast.
+The Details: Those planning to stay at Four Seasons Hotel Chicago should take advantage of the discounted day rate of $25 at Equinox Gold Coast.
 Both establishments are under the roof of the 900 North Michigan Shops, and the latter boasts a luxury 30,000-square-foot space with a junior Olympic-sized pool and four group fitness studios.